How J.D. Vance Found a Way to Love Trump and Win in Ohio

 While Ryan kept the race tight late in the campaign, Vance’s victory reinforced Ohio’s status as more of a red state than a swing state.
 Former President Donald Trump carried the Buckeye State by around 8 points in both 2016 and 2020.

+Chandler Wysocki, a 24-year-old state Senate candidate who lost on Tuesday night, said he admired how Vance handled the media climate in the race.

-Vance had to introduce himself to most of the Ohio electorate, only coming onto the scene as a public figure since publishing his best-selling memoir, A Hillbilly Elegy.
+Vance had to introduce himself to most of the Ohio electorate, only coming onto the scene as a public figure since publishing A Hillbilly Elegy.

 A Yale Law School graduate with experience in venture capital, Vance railed against political correctness and elites in a highly Trumpian campaign.
 He campaigned on economic nationalism and heavily emphasized inflation, crime, and immigration as his top three issues.